Introduction: Delhi Pollution Control Committee

 Procedure to obtain Clearance from Delhi Pollution Control Committee (DPCC)

 Below is the procedure to obtain environmental clearance from Delhi Pollution Control Committee:

-The Delhi Pollution Control Committee appraises the final EIA report, minutes of the public hearing and representations received from the public and the reply /commitments of the applicant on the issues raised in the public hearing.
-A final decision is taken regarding issue of environmental clearance, conditions to be stipulated in the EC.
+- The Delhi Pollution Control Committee appraises the final EIA report, minutes of the public hearing and representations received from the public, and the reply /commitments of the applicant on the issues raised in the public hearing.
+A final decision is taken regarding the issue of environmental clearance, and conditions to be stipulated in the EC.
 Accordingly, environmental clearance is issued.
 If the Authority decides to reject the application of EC, the decision will be communicated to the applicant along with reasons for rejection.

 Any project/activity specified in Category B will be treated as Category A, if located in whole or in part within 10 km from the boundary of: (i) Protected Areas as notified under the Wild Life (Protection) Act, 1972, (ii) Critically Polluted areas as notified by the Central Pollution Control Board from time to time, (iii) Notified Eco-sensitive areas, (iv) inter-State boundaries and international boundaries.